wpswings/points-and-rewards-for-woocommerce/readme.txt

 Please visit [**WP Swings PAR Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/points-and-rewards-for-woocommerce/?utm_source=wpswings-par-kb&utm_medium=par-org-page&utm_campaign=kb)

 == Changelog ==

+= 1.4.0 - Released on 17 January 2023 =
+* New: Compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=par-org-page&utm_campaign=subs-pro/)
+* New: Compatible with latest WP & WC
+* Fix: Redeem Points
+* Fix: Cart Page getting stuck for a long time

+= 1.3.0 - Released on 07 December 2022 =
+* New: Compatible with WooCommerce Currency Switcher (WOOCS)
+* New: Compatible with latest WC & WP
+* Fix: When debug mode is on there is warning on dashboard with latest WP(6.1.1)
+* Upgrade : Enhance Notice layout on Cart Page
+* Upgrade: Enhance Account Page layout in Points Tab

 = 1.2.12 - Released on 28 October 2022 =
 * New: Compatible with latest WC & WP